comicfans/learn/why_rust_different.md

-These catalog of bugs share some common property: they're so "trivial", even not being kernel developer, we can easily understand why these piece of code is incorrect (after reading the fix commit), and fix is very short (just add missing release) and they're also so easy to happen, even experienced kernel developers introduce them here and there, and hard to be discovered/reproduced, without depth knowledge of logic and control flow, you don't even notice it should be a bug by simply look around( before reading the fix commit)
+These catalog of bugs share some common property: they're so "trivial", even not being kernel developer, we can easily understand why these piece of code is incorrect (after reading the fix commit), and fix is very short (such as add missing deallocate) and they're also so easy to happen, and hard to be discovered without depth knowledge of logic/control flow, If simply look around the code, nobody knows such control flow trigger some bugs before reading the fix commit.

-here I pick a simple leak fix as example
+Here I pick a simple leak fix as example

 ```
 619fee9eb13